snarlysodboxer/k8s-postgres/README.md

 ### Docker Image Setup
 - Build the `pg-controller` binary, add it to a PostgreSQL image, set it as the Entrypoint
 - Build in tcp-proxy at `/tcp-proxy` - https://github.com/lumanetworks/go-tcp-proxy
+- Currently we shell-out and rely on the Unix commands `touch` and `nc`
 - Environment Variables

 | Variable | Example Value |
 | --- | --- |
 | POSTGRES_MODE | master or slave |